Ricks B. Portis

 Nancy Ann (Unknown) Portis then married John B. Deane.

-John B. Deane was born born about 1853 in New York, and died December 14, 1877, in Potosi, Washington Co., MO, at about age 24.
-Buried in Saint James Cemetery, Washington Co., MO.
-He is the son of John Deane of Massachusetts, and Odelia Boulger of Unknown.
+John B. Deane, MD, was born born about 1852 in New York City, NY, and died December 11, 1877, at Schlaw House, 7th St. between Clark and Spencer, St. Louis, St. Louis Co., MO, at age 25.
+He died from Congestion of the Brain.
+Buried in Saint James Cemetery, Potosi, Washington Co., MO.
+He is the son of John Deane of Massachusetts, and Odelia Boulger of England.

 John B. Deane and Nancy Ann (Unknown) Portis were married January 5, 1874, in Washington Co., MO.